 Ozone doesn’t just analyze run-time performance: it provides detailed information about the current state of your system when it’s halted.
 Thanks to Ozone’s RTOS awareness plugins, you receive information about the application’s OS such as:

 - Which task did the system halt at?

 - What are the other tasks doing?

 Additionally, a plugin SDK is available for you to add awareness for your OS.

 After loading an application which uses a supported RTOS, call Project.SetOSPlugin(“<PluginName>”);, for example: Project.SetOSPlugin("embosPlugin"); from the Console or your project file to enable the OS awareness.
 Now the Tasks Window is available in the View menu.

-When RTOS Awareness is enabled, Ozone can show an additional Tasks Window.
-When halted in a debug session, the Tasks Window lists all tasks which are currently available in the system and shows their state.
+With RTOS Awareness enabled, Ozone shows an additional Tasks Window.
+When halted in a debug session, the Tasks Window lists all tasks that are currently available in the system and shows their state.

 Usually the Call Stack, Registers Window, and Local Data Window display information about the state where the system is actually halted.
 With RTOS awareness you can also get this information about other tasks in the system.